Berkeley-CS195/fa23/assignments/podcast1.md

 | Conversation feels relatively balanced, i.e., it flows back and forth. | Satisfactory | One person is dominating the speaking time / One person takes the first half, then the other person takes the second half. |

 Instructional staff will spot-review some podcasts and will explicitly re-review any submissions that do not achieve “Satisfactory” in all rubric items.

+## Peer Review

+As part of the grading process for this course, each person will anonymously submit two peer reviews, which includes submitting the above rubric as well as posting a single “Reply” as a text comment on the assignment on bCourses.
+Peer Reviews will be randomly assigned via bCourses.
+“Reply” guidelines
+* Post a question, quote and discuss, or comment on your classmates’ podcast.
+See the QQCR guidelines.
+* Submit this as a text comment in the peer review assignment you are assigned to.
+* Just like for QQCRs, you should be civil in your responses.
+Your classmates have worked hard on this assignment, and they will read your comments!
+One rule of thumb for constructive commenting: Instead of “I don’t like/I disagree,” say “I like” and “I wish…”
+* See the [syllabus](../syllabus.html#community-guidelines) for further guidelines, as well as how to report comments that violate the Code of Student Conduct.

+## Audio Resources

+The easiest way to make an audio file AND an automatically generated transcript is to record your conversation via Zoom.
+* Start a Zoom; you and your partner do not need to both sign on, but if you are in the same room then both of you should be in front of the microphone.
+* Click the “Record to the Cloud” or “Record to my Computer” and start your conversation.
+* After you finish, click “End Meeting” or “Stop Recording.”
+* After you end the meeting, if you selected “Record to my Computer” then your files will be available locally.
+If you selected “Record to the Cloud” you will need to wait for Zoom to email you a link to download your files.
+* Upon viewing the files, you will see an .mp4 video file, .m4a audio file, a .vtt text transcript file.
+You can upload either the .m4a audio file or the .vtt text file to the bCourses file submission (do not upload the .mp4 video file!!)
+* If you choose to upload the .vtt text transcript file, you must also separately email your group’s audio file to the course staff.
+See the “Submission” details above for the correct email subject heading.